mortie/scar/README.md

 This index shows a directory `./somedir/`, a file `./somedir/hello.txt`, a `g` entry which sets the `charset` and `hdrcharset` of all subsequent entries, then a file `./somedir/goodbye.txt`.

-### The SCAR-CHUNKS section
+### The SCAR-CHECKPOINTS section

-The SCAR-INDEX section starts with the text `SCAR-CHUNKS`, followed by a line feed character, followed by 0 or more scar chunk entries.
+The SCAR-INDEX section starts with the text `SCAR-CHECKPOINTS`, followed by a line feed character, followed by 0 or more scar checkpoint entries.

-A scar chunk entry is an offset into the compressed data where there's a seek point as a base 10 number, followed by a space, followed by a base 10 number which indicates which offset into the uncompressed tar body the seek point corresponds with, followed by a line feed character.
+A scar checkpoint entry is an offset into the compressed data where there's a checkpoint as a base 10 number, followed by a space, followed by a base 10 number which indicates which offset into the uncompressed tar body the checkpoint corresponds with, followed by a line feed character.

-Here's an example of a SCAR-CHUNKS section with 3 chunks:
+Here's an example of a SCAR-CHECKPOINTS section with 3 checkpoints:

 ```
-SCAR-CHUNKS
+SCAR-CHECKPOINTS
 104 512
 2195 6656
 6177 23552
 ```

-That SCAR-CHUNKS section indicates that there's one seek point at offset 104 from the beginning of the compressed file which corresponds with offset 512 of the uncompressed file, one seek point at offset 2195 which corresponds with offset 6656 in the uncompressed file, and one seek point at offset 6177 which corresponds with offset 23552 in the uncompressed file.
+That SCAR-CHECKPOINTS section indicates that there's one checkpoint at offset 104 from the beginning of the compressed file which corresponds with offset 512 of the uncompressed file, one checkpoint at offset 2195 which corresponds with offset 6656 in the uncompressed file, and one checkpoint at offset 6177 which corresponds with offset 23552 in the uncompressed file.

-The implementation _must_ create a seek point right before the start of the SCAR-CHUNKS section.
+The implementation _must_ create a checkpoint right before the start of the SCAR-CHECKPOINTS section.

-The SCAR-CHUNKS section should contain all seek points, except for the one right before the SCAR-INDEX section, the one right before the SCAR-CHUNKS section, and the one right before the SCAR-TAIL section.
+The SCAR-CHECKPOINTS section should contain all checkpoints, except for the one right before the SCAR-INDEX section, the one right before the SCAR-CHECKPOINTS section, and the one right before the SCAR-TAIL section.

 ### The SCAR-TAIL section

-The SCAR-TAIL section starts with the text `SCAR-TAIL`, followed by a line feed character, followed by the offset into the compressed file where the seek point right before the SCAR-INDEX section can be found as base 10, followed by a line feed character, followed by the offset into the compressed file where the seek point right before the SCAR-CHUNKS section can be found as base 10, followed by a newline.
+The SCAR-TAIL section starts with the text `SCAR-TAIL`, followed by a line feed character, followed by the offset into the compressed file where the checkpoint right before the SCAR-INDEX section can be found as base 10, followed by a line feed character, followed by the offset into the compressed file where the checkpoint right before the SCAR-CHECKPOINTS section can be found as base 10, followed by a newline.

 Here's an example of a SCAR-TAIL section: